j-land3/chat-a-doc/README.md

 Some AI clients lack the ability to generate documents for export.
 Chat-a-doc fills that gap by providing a secure MCP server that generates documents directly from chat conversations.
 Simply make a request (e.g., "Create a research report on X"), wait for the AI to present template options (for DOCX and PDF formats), and you'll receive a link (optionally HTTP) to download your document.
 Need to make edits?
 Ask the model and a new document will be generated.
 Uses lightweight, purpose-built document conversion libraries (from markdown) and allows users to import custom DOCX and PDF templates to suit their personal style or business needs.

+Credit: This setup was originally based on `mcp-pandoc` by [vivekVells](https://github.com/vivekVells/mcp-pandoc).
+Pandoc was removed in favor of lighter weight libraries, while maintaining the MCP portion.

 ---

 ## UX + Use Cases